ADD-ONS / MEDICATION

 Urgent reversal of the antiplatelet therapy

-- urgent reversal of antiplatelet therapy is not a routine procedure (usually considered for acute bleeding) and should be avoided (risk of thrombosis)
+- urgent reversal of antiplatelet therapy is not a routine procedure (usually considered for acute bleeding) and should be due to the risk of thrombosis

-- the literature does not consistently demonstrate that the use of antiplatelet agents before an, e.g., ICH leads to poor clinical outcomes, nor does it consistently demonstrate that reversal leads to improved outcomes
+- the literature does not consistently show that ICH on antiplatelet therapy is associated with worse clinical outcomes, nor does it consistently show that reversing the effect of antiplatelet therapy leads to improved outcomes

 - platelet transfusion (2-6 units) may be considered (provides functional, circulating platelets); consult a hematologist

-- studies have shown mixed results regarding the benefit; there is no standard dose (more units required for patients on DAPT)
+- studies have shown mixed results regarding the benefits; there is no standard dose (more units required for patients on DAPT)

 - no effect in patients with spontaneous ICH ( PATCH trial)